 “Malice” is the third sin to put off like dirty clothes.

 ”Malice” is the word for bad, badness.
 This is vice in all its forms.
 It is a bad heart, a mind oriented to evil and malignity.
-It is bent on doing harm to other people.
+It is bent on harming other people.

-Malice may be concealed anger and wrath.
+Malice may be concealed, anger, and wrath.
 It also may be congealed anger — anger that is carried along for a period of time.
-This is an anger that tries to get even after allowing anger to lie in the mind and after explosions of anger.
+This anger tries to get even after allowing anger to lie in mind and after explosions of anger.
 It is the ill-will remaining in the heart.
 It is poisonous thinking toward others.
 Malice loves to emit its septic bilge into hurting others.
-This evil needs to be put off like a dirty garment
+This evil needs to be put off like a dirty garment.

 Malice is the desire to hurt others; it a form of depravity that directs evil at others.

 Malice is the desire to poke someone in the nose or slap them silly.
 When anger no longer works and tantrums no longer get attention, malicious people turn to behavior patterns by which, in a depraved sense, they try to hurt others.
 This is like drug addiction, where they use substitutes for their frustrations.
 This is also how people become addicted to speed and acid.